 One significant change in the CAPS group program this year is the opportunity for students to participate in ongoing groups during the academic year.
 The majority of our groups (with the exception of the psychoeducational groups) will stay at the same day, same time, and have at least one of the same co-leaders from fall to spring semesters.
 This enables a student to participate in the same group for a longer period of time, if desired, in order to continue to work on their goals.
 This consistency regarding the group offerings will also allow students to prioritize the day and time of their desired group when scheduling classes for the following semester.

-Below are descriptions of our currently offered (Fall 2014) groups
+Below are descriptions of our currently offered (Spring 2015) groups

 Understanding Self and Others